Quick Verdict

 Our Top 7 Lip Balm Picks

-1. Aquaphor Healing Ointment -- Best Overall / Best Healing
+1. Aquaphor Healing Ointment -- Best Overall / Best Barrier Support

 If you only ever buy one lip product, this is it.
-Aquaphor's petrolatum-based formula is the closest thing to a guaranteed fix for severely chapped, cracked, or peeling lips.
-Dermatologists have recommended it for decades because petrolatum creates an occlusive barrier that locks in moisture and allows the skin underneath to repair itself -- there's no fancy marketing required, the science is simply solid.
+Aquaphor's petrolatum-based formula is one of the most reliable protective options for very dry, flaky, or uncomfortable lips.
+Petrolatum has been used for decades because it creates an occlusive barrier that helps reduce moisture loss -- simple, unglamorous, and useful.

 The lip and body version is lighter in texture than the original Aquaphor jar, making it easier to apply directly to lips without feeling overly thick.
-Apply a generous layer at night before bed and you'll wake up to noticeably softer, more healed lips within 2-3 days of consistent use.
-It also works as a preventive treatment during dry winters or after flying.
+Apply a generous layer at night before bed, and lips can feel noticeably softer after a few nights of consistent use.
+It also works as a protective layer during dry winters or after flying.

-- Petrolatum seals in moisture and actively heals damaged lip skin
+- Petrolatum seals in moisture and supports a more comfortable lip barrier feel

-- Fragrance-free and free from irritating actives -- safe for sensitive lips
+- Fragrance-free and free from common irritating actives; a better fit for many sensitive-lip routines

-- Doubles as a healing ointment for dry skin patches, cuticles, and minor cuts
+- Doubles as an occlusive ointment for dry skin patches and cuticles

-- Unbeatable value for the quality and quantity
+- Strong value for the quality and quantity

 - No SPF -- pair with a separate SPF balm for daytime outdoor use